fib-app

 /1.0/:className/:id | GET | Read object |

-/1.0/:className/:id | PUT | Modify the object |
+/1.0/:className/:id | PUT | Modify object |

 /1.0/:className/:id | DELETE | Delete object |